Nispeter/nispeter.github.io/_portfolio/fleeting_whales.md

 ## Game Description
 **Fleeting Whales** is an immersive RPG and exploration game where NPC interactions shape your experience.
 Dive into a world full of challenges and discover how different types of NPCs can influence your adventure.

-This game was developed as part of my cornerstone project at Universidad de Concepción, serving as a proof of concept for an alternative approach to traditional NPC interactions.
+This game was developed as part of my cornerstone project and study at Universidad de Concepción, serving as a proof of concept for an alternative approach to traditional NPC interactions.
 While conventional NPC dialogue systems are typically constrained by pre-scripted dialogue trees, this project explores the integration of Natural Language Processing models to enable dynamic and context-aware conversations between players and NPCs.

 By integrating Retrieval-Augmented Generation and structured dialogue trees, the system allows NPCs to adapt their responses based on in-game situations and prior interactions.
 This approach enhances immersion and provides a more engaging and fluid narrative experience.
 Additionally, the project addresses the growing demand for innovation and efficiency in game development, especially considering the industry's current employment challenges.